Understanding Current Renter Behavior to Bring in Apartment Leads

 Typically when renters visit a multifamily website, it has met their criteria for location.
 And at this point, they are looking for specifics.
 Residents need to find their information fast and easy or they will lose interest.
 In fact, more than half of your prospective residents will abandon your multifamily website if the page does not load within 10 seconds or if they cannot find what they are looking for.

 If the apartment does not have an automated system for pricing and floorplans, residents will wonder how archaic the rest of their systems may be.
 If I live there, how hard is it going to be for me to pay my rent or make a maintenance request?

 Bottom line: If your pricing and available units are hidden, renters will move on.

-Millennial renters especially consider the feel of the apartment community.
+Residents especially consider the feel of the apartment community.
 As renters are waiting longer to purchase a home, commercial real estate is the space they linger for a good majority of their young professional years.
 With this being said, renters still crave an experience, a purpose, and a destination in their apartment community.
-An apartment’s brand identity is crucial to creating this presence.
+A multifamily brand identity is crucial to creating this presence.

-Bottom line: An apartment lifestyle means quite a lot to millennial renters.
-They’ll eliminate apartments simply because there is no community feel.
-Take this highly into account and build a brand that reflects the lifestyle your residents enjoy.
+Bottom line: An apartment lifestyle means quite a lot to millennials and Gen Z renters.
+They will eliminate apartments simply because there is no community feel.
+Take this highly into account and build a multifamily brand that reflects the lifestyle your residents enjoy.

 Remember your persona when planning your multifamily marketing

 When it comes to nailing down multifamily marketing tactics, make sure to always keep renter behavior in mind in order to delight their experience!
 Never forget your buyer personas when planning out your multifamily marketing strategy and even your apartment web design, as your ideal residents are what drives your community and your bottom line.

 Want to learn additional tips for increasing your apartment lead generation?
 Check out our other blog Content That Converts: The Key to Apartment Lead Generation (+ How to Get Started).